-A key feature of GenHM is that upward and downward head displacement are the result of the same syntactic operation - one that creates a complex head associated with multiple positions.
-In principle, the shared complex head can be pronounced in any of these positions.
+The complex head created by GenHM is pronounced in a position occupied by one of the syntactic terminals it is associated with.
 Pronunciation in the highest position gives the effect of upward displacement (traditional Head Movement); pronunciation in the lowest position yields downward displacement (cf. Lowering).
-We implement this aspect of the account in terms of a diacritic syntactic feature: as a lexical property, some syntactic terminals are strong (X^{}), while others are weak.
-This feature governs the application of Head Chain Pronunciation (6), which we assume is a component of postsyntactic linearization.3
+We implement this aspect of the account in terms of a diacritic syntactic feature: as a lexical property, some syntactic terminals are strong $(X^)$ , while others are weak.
+This feature governs the application of Head Chain Pronunciation (5), which we assume is a component of postsyntactic linearization.

-(6) Head Chain Pronunciation
+(5) Head Chain Pronunciation